 I like the idea of having a personal "survival" knife.
 A single knife that is versatile enough to handle any task, tough enough to survive any environment, and still practical enough to be carried everywhere I go.

 I like frame locks because they are mechanically simple, therefore reliable, and because they are strong.
 I like titanium frames for their strength and light weight.
 I like a blade that won't rust but will still hold a great edge, which means Talonite or Stellite.
 My favorite blade shape is a recurve because it does so many different tasks well.
 I like guards to protect my hands.
-And a 102mm (4") blade is my best compromise between utility, defense, comfort, and carry limits.
+And a 102mm (4") blade is my best compromise between utility, comfort, and carry limits.

 Knifesmith Darrel Ralph made me a knife that not only meets all of my criteria, but looks good while doing it.